 Barcelona remains to be one of Europe’s top destinations.
-The weather is nice all year round—not to hot and not too cold—which means you can pack light on clothing and go easy on the luggage.
-Barcelona is a city that takes pride of its wide, open spaces which invite for the great outdoors or just simply relax and spend a laid-back afternoon sitting on the benches that are lined-up in its majestic squares.
-Most of all, many of Barcelona’s tourists spots can be seen for free which makes this city one of the best picks when traveling Europe on a budget.
+The weather is nice all year round—not too hot and not too cold—which means you can pack light on clothing and go easy on the luggage.
+Barcelona is a city that takes pride in its wide, open spaces that invite for the great outdoors or just simply relax and spend a laid-back afternoon sitting on the benches that are lined-up in its majestic squares.
+Most of all, many of Barcelona’s tourist spots can be seen for free which makes this city one of the best picks when traveling Europe on a budget.

 - La Sagrada Familia, Park Guell, and everything Gaudi: The trip to Barcelona is never complete without visiting the famous architectural works of Antoni Gaudi whose exceptional contribution to architectural heritage is tagged as the pride of Spain.
 From enchanting gardens to glorious churches, Gaudi’s brilliance reflects outstanding universal value.
 La Sagrada De Familia, though unfinished, is Barcelona’s most famous church and monument and attracts about 3 million tourists a year.
 Meanwhile, Park Guell showcases most of the city’s highlights such as the Mosaic Salamander.
 There are seven Gaudi works worthy of a visit, all with ticket prices that are easy to the pocket.

 - Barcelona festivals: Joining the city’s festivals is one of the ways to get to know and immerse in Barcelona’s colorful and interesting culture, cuisine, nightlife, and lifestyle in general.
-Parades give life to the streets filled with people, both local and tourists.
-One of the city’s biggest and highly-anticipated festivals is Festes dela Merce which happens every September to honor Barcelona’s patron saint Virgin dela Merce.
+Parades give life to the streets filled with people, both locals and tourists.
+One of the city’s biggest and highly-anticipated festivals is Festes de la Merce which happens every September to honor Barcelona’s patron saint Virgin de la Merce.

-- Museums: If you are into historical, cultural and art museums, you will be delighted to learn that Barcelona has a great line-up of it.
-Though most of the museums here have an entrance fee, there are some museums that are free-for-all during Saturdays and special holidays.
+- Museums: If you are into historical, cultural, and art museums, you will be delighted to learn that Barcelona has a great line-up of it.
+Though most of the museums here have an entrance fee, some museums are free-for-all during Saturdays and special holidays.